Therapy for Women & Mothers in NYC

 Anxiety and Depression

-Anxiety and depression can show up as constant worry, racing thoughts, low mood, irritability, disconnection, or feeling stuck.
-Therapy provides space to explore these experiences with compassion and develop tools to support emotional stability and well-being.
+Anxiety and depression can show up as constant worry, racing thoughts, low mood, irritability, disconnection, feeling stuck and more.
+Therapy provides a space to explore these experiences with compassion and develop tools to support emotional stability and well-being.

 Common concerns include: